UEFA probe refs at centre of UCL racism storm

-Basaksehir substitute Demba Ba repeatedly asked Hategan: "Why, when you mention a Black guy, do you have to say this Black guy?"

-TV footage also showed PSG defender Presnel Kimpembe saying: "Is he serious?
-We are heading in.
-We are heading in.
-That's it, we are heading in."

-After the match, PSG tweeted: "Any form of racism goes against the values conveyed by Paris Saint-Germain, its president, its staff and its players."
+After the match was halted, PSG tweeted: "Any form of racism goes against the values conveyed by Paris Saint-Germain, its president, its staff and its players."

 French sports minister Roxana Maracineanu supported the players' decision to walk off the pitch.